Sibo-Ding/Steam-Game-Search-Engine/README.md

 3. Redo [Docker](#docker) step 2.
 ARM64 users run `docker buildx build --platform linux/amd64 -t <your-image-name> .` instead because Google Cloud Run does not support ARM64.
 You can use a new image name to distinguish from the local one.
 3. Push the Docker image to Google Cloud Registry by running `docker tag <your-image-name> gcr.io/<your-project-id>/<your-image-name>` and `docker push gcr.io/<your-project-id>/<your-image-name>`.
 From now on, replace `<your-project-id>` with your GCP project ID.
 4. Deploy the image on Google Cloud Run by running `gcloud run deploy <your-service-name> --image gcr.io/<your-project-id>/<your-image-name> --platform managed --memory=3Gi`.
 Replace `<your-service-name>` with the service name you choose.
 You will be prompted for region and to **allow unauthenticated invocations**: respond `y` if you want public access, and `n` to limit IP access to resources in the same google project.
 5. Wait a few moments for the deployment to complete.
-Once successful, the command line will display the service URL.
+Once successful, the command line will display a service URL.
 6. If you deploy FastAPI, similar to [FastAPI](#fastapi) step 2, take the sercive URL and add `/docs` after it.
 If you deploy Streamlit, similar to [Streamlit](#streamlit) step 2, visit the service URL.
 7. Same as [FastAPI](#fastapi) or [Streamlit](#streamlit) step 3.